woolandsilkco/woolandsilkco.github.io/_posts/2016-02-02-newsletter-february-1st.md

 title: Newsletter February 1st
 ---

+- Sock It To 'Em Month
+- Sock Club
+- Classes updated

 ##Sock It To 'Em Month
 February is Sock It To 'Em Month.
 All sock yarns are 20% off.
 Let's keep our collective feet warm!